voidspace/voidspace.github.io/advanced-python.md

 3. ADVANCED OBJECT ORIENTATION

     The full Python object model.
 Python from the inside out.
+Really understand Python objects and classes.

     Inheritance, including multiple inheritance and the method resolution order (mro) and why it matters to you.